The International Organization for Migration

 IOM Office to the United Nations

 IOM was granted Permanent Observer status to the United Nations General Assembly in 1992.
 A cooperation agreement between IOM and the United Nations was signed in 1996.
 IOM joined the United Nations system as a related organization in September 2016 during the United Nations General Assembly high-level summit to address large movements of refugees and migrants.
-You can read a press note on the occasion here.
+You can read a press note on the occasion here and download the United Nations System chart.

-At the IOM Office to the United Nations, we contribute to the political, social, economic and humanitarian debate and action on migration and human mobility within the multilateral framework of international dialogue and cooperation with the United Nations.
+The IOM Office to the United Nations in New York works together with the UN Secretariat, UN agencies, and Member States, to create a world in which all migrants are treated with dignity and respect, and where migrants move as a matter of real choice and not desperate necessity.
+We do this by contributing to the political, social, economic and humanitarian debate and action on migration and human mobility within the multilateral framework of international dialogue and cooperation with the United Nations.

 We seek to strengthen IOM's relations with diplomatic missions and NGOs by contributing to their understanding of migration issues, facilitating international policy dialogues on migration and by bringing attention to migration-related implications in other policy debates on issues ranging from peace and security to human and sustainable development to humanitarian response.